Pion: History

-After development, the photographic plates were inspected under a microscope by a team of about a dozen women.
-Marietta Kurz was the first person to detect the unusual "double meson" tracks, characteristic for a pion decaying into a muon, but they were too close to the edge of the photographic emulsion and deemed incomplete.
+In 1941–42, Bibha Chowdhuri and Debendra Mohan Bose reported cosmic-ray meson tracks at the Bose Institute that later historians have regarded as early evidence of pions.
+Although particle accelerators had already been developed by the early 1930s, atmospheric cosmic rays remained the principal source of high-energy subatomic particles until high-energy accelerators became available in the early 1950s.
+Photographic emulsions were placed for long periods of time in sites located atop Mount Sandakphu in present-day West Bengal and in the higher town of Pharijong in Tibet.
+The particles recorded at Sandakphu (about 221 m_{e} [113 MeV/c2]) were lighter than those observed at Pharijong (about 278 m_{e} [142 MeV/c2]), which led to a tentative conclusion that the lighter ones (the muons) were the decay product of the heavier ones (the pions).
+However, follow-up studies could not be conducted because only halftone plates were available during World War II.
+A study in 1947 by the collaboration led by Cecil Powell at the University of Bristol in England obtained more conclusive results with fulltone plates at Pic du Midi de Bigorre in the Pyrenees, and later at Chacaltaya in the Andes Mountains, for which Powell won the 1950 Nobel Prize in Physics.
+Marietta Kurz was the first person to detect the unusual "double meson" tracks upon inspecting the Powell team's plates, characteristic for a pion decaying into a muon, but they were too close to the edge of the photographic emulsion and deemed incomplete.
 A few days later, Irene Roberts observed the tracks left by pion decay that appeared in the discovery paper.
-Both women are credited in the figure captions in the article.
+Both women are credited in the figure captions in the article, and the previous study by Chowdhuri and Bose was credited as well.

 In 1948, Lattes, Eugene Gardner, and their team first artificially produced pions at the University of California's cyclotron in Berkeley, California, by bombarding carbon atoms with high-speed alpha particles.
 Further advanced theoretical work was carried out by Riazuddin, who in 1959 used the dispersion relation for Compton scattering of virtual photons on pions to analyze their charge radius.

 Since the neutral pion is not electrically charged, it is more difficult to detect and observe than the charged pions are.
 Neutral pions do not leave tracks in photographic emulsions or Wilson cloud chambers.
 The existence of the neutral pion was inferred from observing its decay products from cosmic rays, a so-called "soft component" of slow electrons with photons.
 The was identified definitively at the University of California's cyclotron in 1949 by observing its decay into two photons.
 Later in the same year, they were also observed in cosmic-ray balloon experiments at Bristol University.